lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 1. Set the **end** date to be tomorrow.

 1. (Optional) Let's first create a Copy activity to move the Product Catalog data from Blob Storage to SQL DW.
+Notice in the _Sink_ section, how Polybase has been used to copy the data to SQL Data Warehouse.
 	````JavaScript
 	"activities": [
 		{